ScratchAddons/ScratchAddons/README.md

 ## How can I contribute?

 If you found a bug, or want to suggest new features, please use the [issues tab](https://github.com/ScratchAddons/ScratchAddons/issues).
 If you want to help with the code or add a new addon, fork this repository, and then create a [pull request](https://github.com/ScratchAddons/ScratchAddons/pulls).
+Also, please read our [contributing guidelines](https://github.com/ScratchAddons/ScratchAddons/blob/master/CONTRIBUTING.md).